 While surfing GK Chesterton’s Orthodoxy, I noticed a couple of men looking at Bibles, then one went to get help.
 I later moved on to another section and happened by one of the men talking with what appeared to be a store manager or assistant.
 The manager (as I’ll refer to him) was in the process of filling the customer full of Biblical errors.
 Just to mention a few, he was equating Calvinism with the Freemasons, claiming that Calvin developed his entire theology just to spite the Roman Catholic Church (RCC), and that the accounts of Isaac, Jacob and Esau proved man’s free will.
 He then mixed these assertions in with a few other topics, such as the Biblical basis for Arabs and Indians wearing beards (I'll ignore these others for now).

-I realize that there are intelligent arguments relating to the "election vs free will" issue (no human totally understands it), but the manager was way out in left field.
+I realize that there are intelligent arguments on both sides of the "election vs free will" issue (no human totally understands it), but the manager was way out in left field.
 First, the manager appeared to reduce all of Calvinism to the doctrine of election.
 John Calvin himself saw this debate merely as a subset of the doctrine of salvation, that is, to what extent man has the ability to respond to God on his own.

 Since it's not my purpose to debate the doctrine of election here, we’ll have to leave further discussion to other articles because I’d like to make three points, the first being the necessity of discernment.
 As the manager was delivering his bad theology, the customer was eagerly and unquestioningly taking it all in, at one point stating that he wished he’s brought a notepad.
 In Acts 17:11, the Apostle Paul commends the Bereans for daily examining the Scripture to see if what he was saying is true.
 So, if Paul advised his audience to compare his words with the Holy Scriptures, how much more should we be discerning regarding the words of someone we meet for the first time, even in a Christian store?

 My third and final point is the responsibility of a teacher.
 Those who give doctrinal advice to others will be held to a higher standard (Ja 3:1), so we must do our best with much prayer to hold to and proclaim the truth.
-In all probability, the manager may not have intended to mislead the customer, but great damage can be done nonetheless.
+In all probability, the manager probably did not purposely intend to mislead the customer, but great damage can be done nonetheless.
 He should have recognized that the customer needed to start with the basics and steered him to a good study Bible, or if the customer insisted, a book on solid basic doctrine (or even a book on discernment).

 So, for all Christians, we should always practice discernment on anything we hear or read short of the Bible itself.
 In order to recognize claims which are contrary to the Scriptures, we must diligently and consistently read and study the Bible.
 Then, we will be in the position to judge all statements according to the truth of the Bible, and that includes any on this website.